bio-simulacra/nanogpt-uniprot/README.md

 This is a simple implementation of NanoGPT for Uniprot.

-This is largely borrowed from [Keller Jordan's modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt/tree/master), and we thank him for releasing his code.
+This is largely borrowed from [Keller Jordan's modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt/tree/master), and we thank him for sharing his code.

 # Highlights